PLATFORM

 The music and sound design help a lot too.
 This is one of those games where the audio quietly shapes how you feel the entire time.
 Nothing is overly loud or pushy.
 It supports the mood of the journey really well and gives the whole game a stronger emotional pull without ever overselling it.

-I think some puzzle games ask a lot from you, which is great when your brain is fresh and less great when it isn’t.
-Sometimes the whole appeal is sitting there and really working through something.
-But sometimes, especially after a long day, I don’t want to be cracking my head over solutions or getting stuck for too long.
-I still want to play something engaging, just not something draining.
+I think some puzzle games ask a lot from you.
+Sometimes that's the whole point — sitting with a problem and really working through it.
+But sometimes, especially after a long day, I want something engaging without something draining.

 That’s where Planet of Lana really worked for me.